"You don't look 90."

 Wait a minute.
 I wrote that.
 Ten years ago.

 When I was 100.

 Regina Brett is the New York Times bestselling author of God Never Blinks: 50 Lessons for Life’s Little Detours, which has been published in more than 24 languages.
 She also wrote, Be the Miracle: 50 Lessons for Making the Impossible Possible and God Is Always Hiring: 50 Lessons for Finding Fulfilling Work.
-Her inspirational columns appear regularly in Ohio’s largest newspaper, The Plain Dealer, where she was a finalist in 2008 and 2009 for the Pulitzer Prize in Commentary.
-She also writes for the Cleveland Jewish News and is syndicated by Jewish News Service.
+Her inspirational columns appeared in Ohio’s largest newspaper, The Plain Dealer for 17 years, where she was a finalist in 2008 and 2009 for the Pulitzer Prize in Commentary.
+She now writes for the Cleveland Jewish News and is syndicated by Jewish News Service.
 She has a master’s degree in religious studies from John Carroll University and a bachelor’s degree in journalism from Kent State University.